kixe/CronjobDatabaseBackup/README.md

 Each run is logged in *site/assets/logs/messages.txt*.

 ## Settings
-+ **Backup Cycle Time**
++ **Backup Cycle Interval**
-Select a cycle time cronjob will be executed.
+Select a time interval between automated backups.
 If you don't want automated backups choose 'never'.
 No need to uninstall the module for this. (default: every 4 weeks)
 + **Backup Name**
 Choose a name for the backup files.
 No older file will be overwritten.
 If left blank default setting is the name of the database (set in config) with a number suffix (counter) to make it unique.
 + **Storage Path**